mcmero/SVclone/README.md

 Install [Anaconda2](https://www.continuum.io/downloads) (or [Python 2.7.\*](https://www.python.org/downloads/) with [Numpy](http://www.numpy.org/) and [SciPy](https://http://www.scipy.org/)).

 Make sure [EasyInstall](http://peak.telecommunity.com/DevCenter/EasyInstall) is installed and that you have sufficient administrator privileges.
-[PyMC](https://pymc-devs.github.io/pymc/INSTALL.html) can be install as follows:
+[PyMC](https://pymc-devs.github.io/pymc/INSTALL.html) can be installed as follows:

     easy_install pymc

+Note that PyMC requires a fortran compiler (such as gcc or gfortran) to be installed.

 Now run the following: